 Why be a Junior Counselor?

-This position offers former participants and recent highschool graduates the opportunity to ease their way into a full-summer position with us with this transitional step.
+This position offers recent highschool graduates the opportunity to ease their way into a full-summer position with this transitional step.
 We know that the summer between highschool and college is a busy one for most!
 With graduation, spending time with loved ones, and preparing for college, it's hard to fit in a full summer working at camp.
 We wanted to provide an opportunity for those in this year between highschool and college the ability to gradually work towards a full summer position with us.

 Junior Counselors will have specific in cabin and around camp requirements.
 We are aiming to give them in-cabin experience while also helping them understand the bigger picture of the camp operations.

 JC's will be assigned to a junior age cabin for the entirety of their stay.
-This cabin will expect them to be a live-in counselor who assists with the care, safety, and happiness of the campers in their cabin.
+This cabin will expect them to be a counselor who assists with the care, safety, and happiness of the campers in their cabin.
 Junior Counselors will have their expectations for cabin life outlined in their manual and it will cover their role in the cabin and related assigned tasks.

 We are seeking to hire individuals described as enthusiastic, outgoing, positive, creative, bright, friendly, and caring.
 You should have good communication skills being able to effectively communicate ideas, thoughts, opinions, and instructions in a constructive manner; Be self-motivated having the ability to work on tasks and reach assigned goals; Be willing to learn new concepts and skills; Have the ability to work in a team being able to both give and take direction from others; And have a passion for science and animals and childhoood development.
 It takes a village to operate a summer camp.
 Introverts, Extroverts, Thinkers, Feelers, Early Risers, Night Owls - we appreciate all different qualities in all different people.
 But there is one thing everyone who is working for us this summer should understand: Camp Is For the Campers.